aliakseitu/mini-twitter-api/README.md

 ## Build and run

-For starting the application you need to run following command in the console:
+For starting the application run following command in the console in the project root folder:
 ```
 mvn spring-boot:run
 ```

 ## Scenarios

-For testing purposes you can use one of the following method:
+For testing purposes you can use one of the following methods:
  - use some add-on for Firefox like [HTTPRequester](https://addons.mozilla.org/En-us/firefox/addon/httprequester/)
  - use some add-on for Chrome like [Postman](https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop?hl=en)
  - use command line tool cUrl